pellegrino/jackpot/README.md

     bundle exec rake -f spec/dummy/Rakefile db:drop db:create db:migrate db:test:prepare

 That will create and initialize the database for you.
 The dataase.yml file used is the one located at spec/dummy/config/database.yml.
-If changed something that did require a migration to be created, make sure you've copied that one to spec/dummy/db/migrate folder.
+If you changed something that did require a migration to be created, make sure you've copied that one to spec/dummy/db/migrate folder.

     bundle exec rake -f spec/dummy/Rakefile jackpot:install:migrations